phzwart/agentbx/examples/README.md

-# Redis Structure Factor Agent Examples
+# Redis Structure Factor Processor Examples

-This directory contains examples demonstrating the Redis manager with the StructureFactorAgent using real crystallographic data.
+This directory contains examples demonstrating the Redis manager with the StructureFactorProcessor using real crystallographic data.

 ## Quick Start